 Can you freeze cabbage?
 Cabbage is a widely used vegetable.
 It’s often used raw in salads but it’s also often added to soups or stews.
-So you’re growing you own cabbage and you’d like to freeze some cabbage to use it within few months.
+So you’re growing your own cabbage and you’d like to freeze some cabbage to use it within a few months.
 Or you’d like to buy a few cabbage heads on a sale to save some money and keep some of them for later.
-Or you just live far away from a store that sells great fresh cabbage and you’d like to stock up on it.
+Or you live far away from a store that sells great fresh cabbage and you’d like to stock up on it.
 Freezing cabbage seems to be the best solution for all mentioned issues.
 In fact, you can freeze cabbage and there are a few ways how you can do it.

 Freezing cabbage leaves or wedges